The Power of Core Vocabulary

 3) Soon he started doing those worksheets independently.

-4) Throughout, I kept modeling activities like you want a different video and then played one instantly.
-Oh, you want a different cookie and gave one instantly.
-Different marker, different color all of which were naturally contrived(highly motivating) opportunities.
+4) Throughout, I kept modeling activities like you want a different video and then played a different one instantly.
+Gave him a broken cookie and modeled-

 5)One day, he said I want a different coloring sheet, when he didn’t like the one-handed to him.
 That’s it, I modeled a few more weeks and he was able to use the word independently as needed.
 Generalize with other people.